 - Find Incoming Webhook - Search for "Incoming Webhook" and click "Configure"

-- Name Your Webhook - Provide a name (e.g., "Build Alerts") and optionally upload an image
+- Name Your Webhook - Enter a name (e.g., "Build Alerts") and optionally upload an image

 Sending Messages via Webhook